 Types of Ductless Heat Pumps

 Ductless heat pumps come in many forms.
-You can just about find a ductless heat pump for your own needs and appropriate to your room size.
+You can find a ductless heat pump for your own needs and appropriate to your room size.

 Ductless Mini-Split Heat Pump

-By far, the most common type of ductless heat pumps, wall-mounted mini-split heat pumps, present the future of air conditioning.
+By far, the most common type of ductless heat pump, wall-mounted mini-split heat pumps, presents the future of air conditioning.
 These sleek and ultra-efficient appliances come in two separate units, an outdoor unit housing a condenser & compressor and an indoor unit with the evaporator.
-The indoor unit can be mounted high up on the inside wall, sufficiently spreading air across the room.
+The indoor unit can be mounted high up on the inside wall, spreading conditioned air across the room.
 The outdoor unit is usually placed right outside, opposite the indoor unit.
-A small hidden hole through the wall carries the pipes and electrical cables are needed to connect both the units.
+A small hidden hole through the wall carries the pipes, and electrical cables are needed to connect both the units.
 These pipes consist of a refrigerant pipe and a pipe to carry the condensed water from the indoor unit and expel it outside.

 Wall Mounted Multi-Split Heat Pumps

-Much like mini-split heat pumps, multi-split heat pumps have an indoor unit and an outdoor.
+Much like mini-split heat pumps, multi-split heat pumps have an indoor and an outdoor unit.
 But instead of one outdoor connected to one indoor unit, a single outdoor unit can power up multiple indoor units.
 A larger outdoor unit is then needed to be sufficient for the indoor units.

-Window heat pumps are small packaged air conditioners, with all the components assembled in one single unit.
+Window heat pumps and through-the-wall heat pumps are small packaged air conditioners, with all the components assembled in one single unit.
 They may be smaller in size than mini-splits but can still pack a punch.
 Typically, window air conditioners come up to 12,500 BTU, but some manufacturers also provide higher capacity ratings.
 These units are often used to cool down a single room or at most two.

 They are easy to install, requiring only a 15-minute process.
-You can either mount these units upon window frames or make a hole in your wall and fit it in there.
-But be careful, making a permanent fixture in the wall means that when you take your window air conditioner out, there will be a gaping hole that needs to be filled.
-While installing the window air conditioner on a window, be sure to caulk out the air conditioner’s edges so no air escapes outside.
+You can mount window heat pumps upon window frames, and for through-the-wall units, you can make a hole in your wall and fit it in there.
+But be careful; making a permanent fixture in the wall means that when you take your heat pump out, there will be a gaping hole that needs to be filled.
+While installing these types of heat pumps, be sure to caulk out the air conditioner’s edges, so no air escapes outside.